mjarkk/go-git-http-credentials-helper/README.md

 > Is this secure?

 TL;DR Yes.
 The long answer is no, it's probebly possible to break this libary.
-Though i could not success in breaking this and it's quite a bit of work because of the security measures and if someone successes it's still a 50/50 change to get any input from a user.
+Though i could not succeed in breaking this and if someone did break it would be still a 50% change to get any input due to security measures.
 It's easier for someone to add a keylogger in your terminal than to break this.

 > Why so menny functions to inplement this?